evgeniums/cpp-validator/docs/index.md

     );
 ```

-- The first validator extracts a value of the nested member twice because each member in validator is evaluated independently.
-If object is a nested container with huge number of elements then that extraction can be noticeably expensive.
+- The first validator extracts a value of the nested member twice because each member in a validator is evaluated independently.
+If object is a nested container with huge number of elements then that extraction overhead can be noticeable.
 - The second validator extracts a value only once and then invokes two operators one by one which is quite fast but can be a little bit more expensive than the forth variant.
 - The third validator pre-extracts intermediate value of a partial member's path and then invokes nested validator that finishes value extraction and applies final validation.
-As a result, full actual validation procedure and its speed are the same as in case with the second validator.
+As a result, full actual validation procedure and its speed are the same as with the second validator.
-- The fourth validator extracts a value once and invokes single operator which is the most effective way to solve this sample task.
+- The fourth validator extracts a value once and invokes a single "atomic" operator which is the most effective way to solve this sample task.

 Though, it is a rare case when two operators can be narrowed down to a single operator.
 In general, a rule of thumb is to use [logical aggregations](#logical-aggregations) and/or [nested validators](#nested-validators) at a member level to avoid repetitive value extractions at the same member path.